-Clear treatment goals and a care plan should be agreed with the patient or their carer.
+Clear treatment goals and a care plan focussing on what the patient wants to achieve, should be agreed with the patient or their carer.
 Treatment goals should be documented in the patient's record and should include the aim of the nutritional support and timescale.
-This should be realistic and measurable.
+This should be appropriate, realistic and measurable.